sporto/elm-tutorial/foundations/hello.md

 ### imports

 In Elm you need to import the __modules__  you want to use explicitly.
 In this case we want to use the __Html__ module from core.
-This module has many functions to work with html, we will be using `.text`.
+This module has many functions to work with html.
+We will be using `.text`.

 ### main

-Every application in Elm starts on a `main` function. `main` should be a function that returns an static element or a signal of elements (more on signals later).
+Every application in Elm starts on a `main` function. `main` should be a function that returns a static element or a signal of elements (more on signals later).
 In this case `main` just returns an `Html.Html` element (Html element from the Html module).

 ### elm reactor

-Elm __reactor__ creates a server that compiles Elm code on the fly. __reactor__ is useful for developing applications without worring too much about setting up a build process.
+Elm __reactor__ creates a server that compiles Elm code on the fly. __reactor__ is useful for developing applications without worrying too much about setting up a build process.
 However __reactor__ has limitations, so we will need to switch to a build process later on.